skillrepos/helm-fun-v2/codespace-labs.md

 ```
 helm search repo stable
 ```
-(What do you notice about all the charts here?)
+(What do you notice about most of the charts here?)
 ```
 helm search repo cm
 ```